ronaldbosma/memoryfeed/docs/powershell/files-and-folders.md

         $content = Get-Content -Path $file.FullName
         $lines = New-Object System.Collections.ArrayList(,$content)

+        # Add new content at the top of the file
         if ($AtTop) {
             $lines.Insert(0, $newContent)
         }

+        # Add new content at the bottom of the file
         if ($AtBottom) {
             $lines.Add($newContent) | Out-Null
         }